ethz-asl/nbvplanner/README.md

 # TODO

 - Improve implementation of RRT
-- Need loop closure on real sysetem localization for experiments
+- Need loop closure on real system's localization for experiments
 - Check if mapping of free space works well enough in a real scenario
 - Develop strategies to reduce data of octomap (while maintaining a high resolution)